mtymek/agister/README.md

 ------------

 AGIster is a simple TODO management tool, presenting tasks in as "AGIs" - achievements, goals and issues.
+It was written as a playground to some interesting technologies like ZF-Rest, AngularJS and few others.

 Installation
 ------------